TechLabs-Berlin/H8-Identifier/H8identifier_Blogpost.md

 ## 2. Format and clean the data for the classifier to understand

 We extracted the text of comments and subcomments.
 Then we organized them in a pandas dataframe for further analysis.
-Major concerns were non -text characters such as @, #, : , etc. The[tweet-preprocessor library](https://pypi.org/project/tweet-preprocessor/) was a good start to clean the data.
+Major concerns were non -text characters such as @, #, : , etc. The [tweet-preprocessor library](https://pypi.org/project/tweet-preprocessor/) was a good start to clean the data.

 Since our model won&#39;t understand human language, the cleaned comments are converted in a numerical form: First the comments are tokenized into words, then the model will go through the stack of comments to count for each word.
 For that task we use the CountVectorizer from sklearn.